coosoti/blog/_posts/problem_solving/2021-12-04-solving-coding-problems.md

 * figure out how to make improvements
 * refactor the code to be more efficient

-- **to be more price, the code could look like this after refactoring**
+- **to be more precise, the code could look like this after refactoring**

    ```
      #!/usr/bin/env python3